strisys/keypa/ReadMe.md

 A provider is that which from environment variables and secrets can be sourced from and current the library supports [dotenv](https://github.com/motdotla/dotenv), [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/), and [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/).
 These providers are configured in the example code in the last section for each environment.

-With respect to [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/) and [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/), access is secured by each cloud provider and the necessary configurations will need to be set.
-Below are sample CLI commands for logging into Azure and AWS respectively using SSO when doing local development.
+With respect to [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/) and [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/), access is secured by each cloud provider and the necessary configurations will need to be set for local development and cloud execution.
+Below are sample CLI commands for logging into Azure and AWS respectively using SSO in the context of local development.
 The identity of the process when executing in the cloud is established by the cloud provider.

 ```powershell
 # azure cli